talkable/talkable-docs/source/ios_sdk/advanced.rst

 Debugging
 ---------

-See all debugging information in your console which can help you to realise what is going wrong:
+See all debugging information in your console which can help you to understand what is going wrong:

   .. code-block:: objc